 Chi Alpha Christian Fellowship (XA)

 Chi Alpha (XA) is a community of students earnestly following Jesus.
 XA gatherings are informal, charged with music, given to humor and deal with everything from relationships to the nature of truth.
-XA is sponsored by the Assemblies of God.
+XA is sponsored by the Assemblies of God, and welcomes all visitors!

 Chinese Campus Evangelistic Fellowship (CCEF)